kyma-project/istio/docs/user/01-10-resource-configuration.md

-# Istio module default resources and autoscaling configuration
+# Default resources and autoscaling configuration for the Istio module

-Istio module provides baseline values for installation of Istio.
-Those values can be overridden with configuration in your Istio Custom Resource.
+The Istio module provides baseline values for the Istio installation.
+Those values can be overridden with configuration in the Istio custom resource (CR).

 ## Cluster based default configuration

-Istio module will install istio with configuration that depends on the cluster capabilities.
-If your cluster total virtual CPU cores number is less than `4` or total memory capability of the cluster is less than `10` Gigabytes, the default setup for resources and autoscaling will be lighter.
-If your cluster exceeds both thresholds Istio will install with higher resource configuration.
+The Istio module installs Istio with configuration that depends on the cluster capabilities.
+If your cluster has less then 4 total virtual CPU cores or its total memory capability is less than 10 Gigabytes, the default setup for resources and autoscaling is lighter.
+If your cluster exceeds both of these thresholds, Istio is installed with the higher resource configuration.

-### Bigger clusters default resource configuration
+### Default resource configuration for bigger clusters

 | Component       |          | CPU   | Memory |
 |-----------------|----------|-------|--------|